 Ideally, your home will smell fresh and clean with no unwanted odors that wrinkle your nose.
 If your home is smelling a little mustier than you would like, you may have an unexpected problem that you need to address before the odor becomes worse.

 The majority of musty odors come from mold and mildew.
 In addition, you may notice unwelcome smells from cigarette smoke or even from your pets.
-Most musty odors come from your attic, but they may also be common in rooms where you frequently use water, such as the kitchen, bathroom, or laundry room.
+Most musty odors coming from your attic, but they may also be common in rooms where you frequently use water, such as the kitchen, bathroom, or laundry room.